firesim/firesim/docs/source/commands.rst

 ``-j --job``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In workloads with multiple jobs, you can specify which job(s) to launch.
-FireMarshal does not currently support running networked jobs concurrently.
+FireMarshal supports running multiple jobs concurrently but foes not support networked jobs yet.
-However, you can run multiple jobs in a single launch command, they will be run sequentially.
 Jobs are identified by their ``name`` attribute.
 Multiple ``-j`` options may be passed to invoke multiple jobs.
 Use ``--all`` to launch all jobs in the workload.
 If neither ``--job`` nor ``--all`` are provided, the root workload will be run.
 The root workload is the parent of all the jobs (i.e. the